samjulien/blog/_posts/2018-05-17-ruby-on-rails-killer-workflow-with-docker-part-2.md

 ### Views

 Views present information from controllers coming from models in HTML format (and also JSON if you are using scaffolding along with `jbuilder` gem).

 HTML files are stored in `erb` format that allows Ruby programming inside the templates before final HTML files are generated for each request.
+It is a preprocessor for Rails views.

 Start from the top. `application.html.erb` is the base template for all of your Rails controllers.